Spiders are small, eight-legged creatures that are best known for spinning silk

 hard, hollow, pointed claw, and these claws are the spider's fangs.
 An

-opening in the tip of the fang connects with the poison glands so that when
+opening in the tip of the fang connects with the venom glands so that when

-a spider bites an insect with its chelicerae, poison flows from the fangs
+a spider bites an insect with its chelicerae, venom flows from the fangs

 into the wound and paralyses or kills its prey.

-true spiders, the fangs point crosswise, and the poison glands extend back
+true spiders, the fangs point crosswise, and the venom glands extend back

 into the cephalothorax.
 The fangs of tarantulas point straight down from the

-head, and the poison glands are in the chelicerae.
+head, and the venom glands are in the chelicerae.
 Spiders also crush their

 prey with their chelicerae.
 Some species use their chelicerae to dig burrows